ReScience/ReScience-submission/article/Larisch-2018.md

 ANNarchy provides a __Synapse__ object, that expects a 'parameters' argument, the 'equations' and a description if the pre-synaptic neuron spikes ('pre_spike').
-After a pre-synaptic spike, the input current of the post-synaptic neurons increases by the value of the synaptic weight.
+After a pre-synaptic spike, the input current of the postsynaptic neurons increases by the value of the synaptic weight.
-Therefore, 'g_target' is the target variable on the post-synaptic side that should be increased.
+Therefore, 'g_target' is the target variable on the postsynaptic side that should be increased.
 The target variable is defined in the __Projection__ object (see below).
-Additionally, the description of a post-synaptic spike is possible.
+Additionally, the description of a postsynaptic spike is possible.

 ### Implementation of the Experiments